ckurdziel/templates/investing/investor-questions.md

  - Have the current terms been set?
 And if so, what are they?
  - What is your burn rate?
 How big is the team?
 How far does the new money get you?
  - What is your top priority for the next 3-6 months?
+- What do you want from your investors in this round?